azuregomez/AzBatchWindows/README.md

 Parameter file for the ARM Template
 Parameter | Description
 --------- | -----------
-deploymentPrefix | this prefix is used in the ARM template for naming all resources.
+deploymentPrefix | This prefix is used in the ARM template for naming all resources.
 Alternatively, you can provide all the resource names.
 ### batchpool.parameters.json
 Parameter file for batchpool.ps1
 Parameter | Description